Перейти к основному содержимому

 Nadezhda Mikhajlovskaja’s research continues the work she presented at the bachelor’s level, on the history of Orthodox liturgical worship in Serbia.
 Her masters thesis is entitled “Funeral and Burial Liturgies in the Serbian Orthodox Church from the 12th to 17th Century: Establishment of the Serbian National Tradition”.
 She considers the order of rites for burial and associated cultic traditions within this context.
 She independently sourced and studied more than 20 manuscripts of Serbian origin, making use of comparative material from ancient Russian and Greek sources.

-Doctor of Eastern Church History, Professor Aleksej Pentkovskij of the Moscow Theological Seminary, noted that Mikhajlovskaja succeeded not only in pinpointing the primary stages of development and their particular attributes, but also in identifying particularities of the Serbian tradition that distinguish it from other Slavonic traditions (middle-Bulgarian, Ancient Russian) and the Constantinopolitan Byzantine and Western Byzantine tradition, which had a significant influence on the early development of Slavonic liturgical worship.
+Doctor of Eastern Church History, Professor Aleksej Pentkovskij of the Moscow Theological Seminary, noted that Mikhajlovskaja succeeded not only in pinpointing the primary stages of the rites development and their particular attributes, but also in identifying particularities of the Serbian tradition that distinguish it from other Slavonic traditions (middle-Bulgarian, Ancient Russian) and the Constantinopolitan Byzantine and Western Byzantine tradition, which had a significant influence on the early development of Slavonic liturgical worship.

 “This topic has particular relevance today, in connection with the renewal of burial as a sacramental practice of the church,” said Zoya Dashevskaya, who is senior instructor at SFI and member of the Eastern Liturgical Society.
 “The study of liturgical actions within the Serbian practice with anointing with chrism and the associated pronouncements that point to the fulfilment of the sacrament of Baptism make it possible to learn more about the full meaning of the rite of burial, as a whole.
 A more thorough acquaintance with the Serbian national liturgical tradition deepens our current understanding of local Orthodox liturgical practices and makes it possible to do more comparative analysis of practices across the whole Slavic region.”

-Ksenia Suslova, from Ekaterinburg, based her masters research on local material from two of the largest unions of Old Believers in the Ural region – the “Dissentients” or "Confession of Chapels” (Chasovennye) and the Pomorians – looking at their liturgical practices from the second half of the 18th to the beginning of the 20th century.
+Ksenia Suslova, from Ekaterinburg, based her master’s research on local material from two of the largest unions of Old Believers in the Ural region – the “Dissentients” or "Confession of Chapels” (Chasovennye) and the Pomorians – looking at their liturgical practices from the second half of the 18th to the beginning of the 20th century.
 Suslova made use of a wide range of archival sources and research literature.

 Suslova attempts to hear the voices of Old Believers from the Urals even despite their great diversity.
 Her work looks at their views on celebration of church sacraments, considers basic forms for celebration and compares these with the rites which are accepted within the universal tradition of the Orthodox Russian Church.